Affiliate disclosure: We may earn a commission from qualifying purchases at no extra cost to you.

 The short answer

-- Pick the Goal Zero Yeti 500X if you want a 13-lb travel unit you’ll actually carry, you don’t run a humidifier, and you value USB-C PD for laptops alongside CPAP.
+- Pick the Goal Zero Yeti 500X if you want a 13-lb travel unit you’ll actually carry, you don’t run a humidifier, and you value USB-C PD for charging laptops alongside CPAP.

 What the spec table doesn’t tell you